pwkwiatkowski/JavaScriptMap/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
 The purpose of this project is indicate some points and mark some areas on the map, using HTML, JS and Leaflet library.

 ## Screenshots